-The Company has consulting arrangements with its Chief Medical Officer and with several members of its Scientific Advisory Board.
-During the three and six month periods ended June 30, 2013 and 2012, the Company paid approximately \$2,500 and \$10,000, and \$5,000 and \$21,000 respectively, in consulting fees to related parties.
+The Company has consulting arrangements with its Chief Medical Officer, its Chief Commercial Officer and with several members of its Scientific Advisory Board.
+During both the three month periods ended March 31, 2014 and 2013, the Company paid approximately \$2,500 in consulting fees to related parties.